Getting legal work experience: advice for first years

 If you’re in your first year at university, you may feel that you have all the time in the world to think about your career in law.
 After all, you’ve only just started your degree course.
 But, with application deadlines looming in your penultimate year, the sooner you start getting some work experience under your belt, the more committed you’ll seem when applying for vacation schemes (internships for aspiring solicitors) and training contracts (the vocational training needed to become a qualified solicitor).

-Insight days: structured work experience for first years
+Insight days: structured work experience for first-year students

 Solicitors’ firms have provided vacation schemes or placements for second-year students for many years – they are a well trodden path to getting a training contract.
-In the last five to ten years, however, many commercial law firms (such as Macfarlanes and White & Case) have started offering initiatives for first-year law students and, increasingly, for first-year non-law students.
+In the last ten years, however, many commercial law firms (such as Slaughter and May and White & Case) have started offering initiatives for first-year law students and, increasingly, for first-year non-law students.

 Firms use different terminology for their first-year programmes.
 For example, we’ve come across insight days, insight programmes, first-year vacation schemes, insight workshops, first-year workshops and springboard schemes among our TARGETjobs Law Vacation Scheme and Mini-pupillage advertisers but they all have the same aim – to provide a taste of life as a solicitor and help first years to go on to make strong applications for firms’ vacation schemes and training contracts.